ktbyte/processing-libraries/GUI-library/README.md

 #### Example 3

 The [third example](https://github.com/ktbyte/processing-libraries/blob/master/GUI-library/KTGUI/KTGUI_Button_KTByte_Example.pde) shows the use of the Button class as a part of library.
 The main drawback of the two previous examples is that in order to make them 'live' (draw the shape of each GUI component on the canvas, react on the mouse and keyboard events) we must write the code inside the native Processing's methods - `setup()`, `draw()`, `mousePressed()`, `mouseRelease()` etc. This makes us to mix the 'main' logic of our application with the 'GUI' logic, which is not the best approach.
-Instead, in order to separate the two types of the said codes, we can use the ability of the Processing library to 'register' some of its 'specific' methods in the external class.
-After that, these methods will be executed at a particular moments of the 'main' code execution allowing to 'synchronize' the execution of the 'main' code with the execution of the particular methods of the external class.
-(More detailed information is [here](https://github.com/processing/processing/wiki/Library-Basics#library-methods)).

-One can find the full list of these methods [here](https://github.com/processing/processing/wiki/Library-Basics#library-methods).
-We will register' in the external class and use for separating the code only the following three methods:

-- `public void draw()` Method that's called at the end of draw().

-- `public void mouseEvent(MouseEvent e)` Called when a mouse event occurs in the parent applet.
-Drawing is allowed because mouse events are queued, unless the sketch has called noLoop().

-- `public void keyEvent(KeyEvent e)` Called when a key event occurs in the parent applet.
-Drawing is allowed because key events are queued, unless the sketch has called noLoop().
+Instead, we can use the 'library' [approach](#ktgui-library).
+Using this approach, the single 'library' object is created.
+And then, each GUI component is created by calling the particular factory method of the 'library' class.

+Here is an example: